How to File Annual Report in North Carolina | 2023 Guide

 • The names and addresses of the LLC’s members or managers

-Once you have gathered all the necessary information, it’s time to fill out the Annual Report form.
+Once you have gathered all the necessary information, it’s time to complete the Annual Report form.
 Follow the instructions, and ensure you complete all required fields accurately.
-North Carolina may offer an online filing option, or you may need to print out the form and complete it manually.
+North Carolina may offer an online filing option, or you may need to manually print and complete the form.
 Make sure to sign and date the form as required.

-Step 4: Submit the Annual Report and Pay Any Required Fees
+Step 4: Submit and Pay The Annual Report

 After completing the Annual Report form, you’ll need to submit it to the North Carolina Secretary of State, along with the required Annual fee of $200.
 The submission process may vary since North Carolina allows online submissions, while other states require mailing or hand-delivering the report.
 In North Carolina, by submitting and paying offline, you can mail it at The Secretary of State, Business Registration Division, P.O.
 Box 29622, Raleigh, NC 27626.